Whenever an application for registration of a trade mark is accepted, the application is advertised in the Journal.

-Opposition is an objection to the registration of a trade mark application in the form it was advertised.
+This is called an opposition – an objection to the registration of a trade mark application in the form it was advertised.

-If the parties are unable to settle the matter between them, the opponent may formally file a Notice of Opposition with the fee.
+If the parties are unable to settle the matter between them, the opponent may formally file a Notice of Opposition proceeding with the IPONZ Hearings Office.

-- Two months for an opponent to file evidence in reply to a Counter-statement (or advise they do not intend to file evidence).
+- Within 2 months, the opponent may file evidence in reply to a counter-statement (or advise they do not intend to file evidence).

-- Two months for the trade mark applicant to respond to the opponent's evidence.
+- Within 2 months, the trade mark applicant may then respond to the opponent's evidence.

-- One month for the opponent to file evidence strictly in reply to the applicant's evidence.
+- Within 1 month, the opponent may then file evidence strictly in reply to the applicant's evidence.

 Either party may apply for an extension of time.
 Such applications are subject to some limitations.
 The party requesting the extension of time must provide grounds for the extension of time that convince the Office that ‘genuine and exceptional’ circumstances exist that justify the extension of time being granted.

-Parties may withdraw from the opposition proceedings at any time, and at various points within the process a failure to meet time limits may result in the opposition being ruled abandoned or discontinued.
+Parties may withdraw from the opposition proceedings at any time.
+Note that at various points within the process, a failure to meet time limits may result in the opposition being ruled abandoned or discontinued.

 If a party withdraws without making any prior arrangements regarding costs, costs may be awarded against them.